Mohammedcha/Wishing-Happy-Aid/README.md

 You can modify the script and change everything you want by modifying it in <code>config.php</code>

-You will find some explanations in the comments in Arabic to help you understand the program variables easier..
+You will find some explanations in Arabic to help you understand the script variables easier.. :blush:

-You can this use script on all national and religious occasions .. :blush:

 You will find the attached pictures folder .. <code>assets</code>